stellar-deprecated/docs/guides/anchor/4-compliance-server.md

 url = "dbuser:dbpassword@/stellar_compliance"

 [keys]
-# This should be the secret seed for your base account (or another account that
+# This should be the secret key for your base account (or another account that
 # can authorize transactions from your base account).
 signing_seed = "SAV75E2NK7Q5JZZLBBBNUPCIAKABN64HNHMDLD62SZWM6EBJ4R7CUNTZ"
 encryption_key = "SAV75E2NK7Q5JZZLBBBNUPCIAKABN64HNHMDLD62SZWM6EBJ4R7CUNTZ"